Microbreweries and Beer Restaurants

-Micro-brews have grown in popularity.
+Micro-brews have grown in popularity not only amongst visitors but locals alike.
 Throughout most of the past two decades, the three largest beer companies—StarBev (manufactures Staropramen), Heineken (produces Krušovice) and SABMiller (makers of Gambrinus, Kozel and Pilsner Urquell)—have bought up or edged out their smaller competitors.
 Lately, Czechs have started looking past “euro-taste” beers to more inventive micro-brews.
 As a result, growing numbers of restaurants are creating their own beers or offering beer solely from an independent brewery.
-During 2011, SABMiller—who own 50% of the market for Czech beer—unexpectedly opted to limit its beer yeast supply to micro-brewers (beer yeast production is not possible for the smaller breweries).
+During 2011, SABMiller—who owns 50% of the market for Czech beer—unexpectedly opted to limit its beer yeast supply to micro-brewers (beer yeast production is not possible for the smaller breweries).
 However, micro-brewers rapidly discovered a different supplier with Bernard, the biggest independent brewery, and could celebrate a minor victory—the big companies are now taking them seriously.

-As well as the giant breweries like Pilsner Urquell, Budvar and Staropramen there are quite a few microbreweries producing excellent lager and dark beer too.
-Beer made in these breweries usually has a distinctive taste where freshness is guaranteed.
+As well as the giant breweries, such as Pilsner Urquell, Budvar and Staropramen, there are quite a few microbreweries producing excellent lagers and dark beers too.
+Beer made in these breweries usually has a distinctive taste, where freshness is guaranteed.

 Probably the most popular microbrewery and restaurant in Prague is U Fleků.
 The menu U Fleků is typically Czech: pork, beef, goulash, sausages, duck and chicken.
 Beer brewed in the site’s brewery is excellent and a brewery tour can be organized too (advance reservations are essential).